-Paul Muni delivers a near career best performance as Tony.
-He's the right amount or arrogant and his single minded goal drives his character to the edge several times.
-He wonderfully portrays nonchalance under fire and a conceited attitude towards the police.
-Despite being nominated for six Oscars, he was snubbed for this role.
-George Raft plays a quiet and reserved role but his coin flipping is scarily ominous.
-He plays a realistic character and is slightly underused in my opinion.
-Ann Dvorak excels in the role of Tony's vivacious sister while Karen Morley is slightly more wooden, although her Poppy ismore window dressing than fully fledged character in the script.
+Ann Dvorak excels in the role of Tony's sister while Karen Morley is slightly more wooden, although her Poppy is merely window dressing than fully fledged character in the script.
 Osgood Perkins plays the downtrodden boss role very well and there's a small role for Boris Karloff.